 Why The Hague?

-Discussing these themes in The Hague is particularly significant given that it profiles itself as the Global City of Peace and Justice.
+Discussing these themes from The Hague is particularly significant given that it profiles itself as the Global City of Peace and Justice.
 Indeed, The Hague has played a central role in global peace building via the International Court of Justice, the International Criminal Court, and the Organization for the Prohibition of Chemical Weapons (which received the Nobel Peace Prize in 2013).
-We will actively involve these international institutions - as well as many other professional organizations and NGOs in the field of peace and justice - in our debates via key note speakers in plenaries and special visits to these institutions during the conference.
-As conference organizers we are very proud that The Hague is the host city.
+We will actively involve these international institutions - as well as many other professional organizations and NGOs in the field of peace and justice - in our debates via key note speakers in plenaries and virtual visits to these institutions during the conference.

 EADI and ISS will use a variety of innovative conference formats to enable participants to exchange ideas and engage in active discussions.
 These include special panels between practitioners and academics as well as a high number of participants from the Global South.
 We will provide space for early career scholars in our seed and harvest panels.
 Of course, we will follow the EADI principle of ’local, organic, and fair’ in the conference logistics.
 We look forward to an exciting and inspiring gathering of development researchers and practitioners from all over the world.